From BR Bullpen

 Biographical Information

 Shortstop Chris Kitsos was a native of New York City who grew up in Brooklyn, NY and signed with the Brooklyn Dodgers in 1947 as an amateur free agent shortly after graduating from high school.
-He spent five seasons in the Dodger organization with average success and was drafted by the Chicago Cubs from the Dodgers in the 1951 minor league draft after hitting .334 and scoring a league-leading 134 runs for the Asheville Tourists of the Tri-State League.
+He spent five seasons in the Dodgers organization with average success and was drafted by the Chicago Cubs from the Dodgers in the 1951 minor league draft after hitting .334 and scoring a league-leading 134 runs for the Asheville Tourists of the Tri-State League.
 Chris also was chosen as the All-Star team shortstop.

 Kitsos made his only major league appearance for the Cubs against the Milwaukee Braves in a 7-3 loss on April 24, 1954.
-Entering the game defensively in the bottom of the eighth inning, he handled two ground balls, throwing out Johnny Logan and Warren Spahn, but he never got a chance to come to the plate.
+Entering the game defensively in the bottom of the 8th inning, he handled two ground balls, throwing out Johnny Logan and Warren Spahn, but he never got a chance to come to the plate.
 He was sent to the Los Angeles Angels of the Pacific Coast League soon thereafter, and later returned to the Dodgers organization where he spent three seasons (1955-1957) with the Mobile Bears of the Southern Association.